rubinius/rubinius/web/_includes/instructions.markdown

 #### Notes
    Fields are similar to instance variables, but have dedicated storage allocated.
-They are primarily used on core or bootstap classes.
+They are primarily used on core or bootstrap classes.
    This instruction should not be used directly.
 The VM will specialize push_ivar instructions into this.